 The story of the cross of St James / Way of St. James – el camino de Santiago de Compostela, and the ‘field of stars’ in Spain

-(Please see our central SHOP for Crosses and Conchas / Shells and souvenirs – especially St James jewellery, pendant necklaces, bracelets and earrings, cufflinks and rings which we ship all over the world as gifts for Camino walkers and other travellers – especially to United States of America (USA), England, Britain / UK- United Kingdom, Ireland, Canada, France, Germany / Deutschland, Australia)
+Please see our online SHOP for Crosses and Conchas / Shells and souvenirs – especially St James jewellery, pendant necklaces, bracelets and earrings, cufflinks and rings which we ship all over the world as gifts for Camino walkers and other travellers – especially to United States of America (USA), England, Britain / UK- United Kingdom, Ireland, Canada, France, Germany / Deutschland, Australia).

 Somos Amigos del Camino – we are friends of the Camino